Myriad-Dreamin/typst.ts/docs/cookery/guide/compiler/service.typ

   Note: The ```rs struct CompileExporter``` derives #compiler-trait. #linebreak() ]

-Retrieve an exporter instance that is executed on each sucessful compilation (more useful for incremental compilation).
+Retrieve an exporter instance that is executed on each successful compilation (more useful for incremental compilation).

 ```ts
 let driver = CompileExporter::default()